yaycupcake/engstars-events/readme.md

 Dates in the future are *speculation* and subject to change.
 In no way is this a reflection of officially announced dates, aside from past events.

-All future event dates are programatically generated.
+All future event dates are programatically generated, based on a prediction of events starting on every other Saturday, and running through the follow week's Sunday.

 Note that if image links are dead toward the bottom of the page, that's because I don't have those images yet.